gtbu/Typesetter5.1.1-CE/README.md

 * It is as well under GPL 2.1 license(https://www.gnu.org/licenses/old-licenses/lgpl-2.1.de.html).

 * This version contains ckeditor 4.62.
-At http://typesetter5.bplaced.net/Ckeditor You find all higher ckeditor versions !
+At http://typesetter5.bplaced.net/Ckeditor You can download ALL higher ckeditor versions !
 Further plugins like codemirror(https://ckeditor.com/cke4/addon/codemirror) are avaliable from ckeditor.com  and are installable at settings -> ckeditor.
+(Others like ned1 are available at https://github.com/gtbu/n1ed-ckeditor and in this gtbu-git )
 * It contains the newest sass-compiler for bootstrap 4.x  (php 5.6+ )
 * It contains a  faster less2.53-compiler  (php 5.6+ )
 * PHPmailer 5.2.7 - version without known security issues (https://github.com/tpbu/PHPMailer-5.27)